 Amgen leveraged Tamr as a key component of their data integration pipeline: “Tamr made a huge impact in our ability to process over 200 Amgen legacy clinical study data in less than a year with only two resources.
 When you consider that such schema mapping was conducted on over 4000 source tables, the benefit of machine learning really added up.”

 For many of our customers, Tamr’s CDISC solution is a critical piece of the data pipeline in managing and converting study data.
 We’re genuinely excited to help our customers in their efforts to discover treatments faster and enable better outcomes for patients.
-To learn more about our new Tamr CDISC Conversion Solution, please download our white paper below, reach out or schedule a demo.
+To learn more about Tamr schedule a demo here.